-If it doesn't already exist, add a URL (formula) field, which is a button in your Master table.
-A User can click this button and create new record in the details table directly from within the master table.
-Click Create "Add record" (this button is named after your details table.
-It might be called Create "Add Task" or Create "Add Order" depending on what your detail table is called).
+If it doesn't already exist, add a Formula - URL field, which is a button in your Master table.
+A user can click this button and create new record in the details table directly from within the master table.
+Click Create "Add record".
+(This button is named after your details table.
+It might be called Create "Add Task" or Create "Add Order" depending on what your details table is called.)

 Add a summary field to the master table for this relationship by clicking Add Summary Field.

 If you want, designate a reference field proxy.

 When your reference field appears on reports and forms, it usually displays as a number.
 While this number means a lot to QuickBase, it probably doesn't say too much to your users.
 For instance, instead of "Company Name" they'd see the company's Record ID#.
 Help your users out, by designating a proxy field to stand in for the reference field.
 When you do so, QuickBase displays another, more descriptive field to users to help them choose a master record.

 Configure the relationship's reference field.

 When you create a relationship, QuickBase automatically creates a reference field.
 This field appears in a detail record and lets users select the master record to which the detail is related.
 You can have this reference field appear as a dropdown, or you can have it show the QuickBase Record Picker.
 See illustration below to understand the difference.